dwave-examples/circuit-equivalence/README.md

 an isomorphism between the two graphs.
 This can be determined based on the energy values found in the DQM solution.
 Second, for each isomorphism, we check that the corresponding circuit components are compatible.
-For the examples here, we simply check for compatible of transistors (nMOS cannot be swapped with pMOS).
+For the examples here, we simply check for compatibility of transistors (nMOS cannot be swapped with pMOS).

 ## References

-[1] Johnson DS.
+[1] Johnson, DS.
 The NP-completeness column.
-ACM Trans Algorith.
-(2005) 1:160. doi: 10.1145/1077464.1077476.
+ACM Transactions on Algorithms, 2005, 1-160. doi: 10.1145/1077464.1077476.

 [2] Lucas, A. Ising formulations of many NP problems.
 Frontiers in Physics, 2014. doi: 10.3389/fphy.2014.00005.